-(1) Refer to Note 9 for discussion of the components of Other Payables.
+(2) Refer to Note 10 for discussion of the components of Other Payables.

-The global impact of the COVID-19 pandemic has resulted in significant declines in the global stock markets and has resulted in a great deal of uncertainty as to the health of the global economy and volatility in financial markets.
-The potential impact that COVID-19 will have on the Company's business or financial results cannot be reasonably estimated at this time.
-However, any lockdowns requested or mandated by government authorities in response to the outbreak of COVID-19 may have a material impact on the timing of resolutions on the claims and disputes that the Company is a party of.
+COVID-19 did not have a significant impact on the Company's business or financial results.
+The lockdowns requested and/or mandated by government authorities in response to the outbreak of COVID-19 did not have a material impact on the timing of resolutions on the claims and disputes that the Company is a party to.